2013 Alabama bunker hostage crisis: Rescue

-The perpetrator
+Perpetrator

 Jimmy Dykes, a decorated Vietnam War Navy veteran, was identified as the gunman.
-He lived in isolation and supposedly lost contact with his two daughters, years before the incident, according to people who lived near him.
+He lived in isolation and supposedly lost contact with his two daughters years before the incident, according to people who lived near him.
 He previously lived in Florida, where he was arrested for brandishing a gun in 1995.
 In 2000, he was arrested for marijuana possession charges.
 He moved to Midland City, where he beat a neighbor's dog to death with an iron pipe when it walked onto his property, warned children not to enter his property, and built a speed bump to prevent motorists from driving too fast down the street.
 Dykes was also known to have patrolled his property at night with a shotgun and a flashlight.
 The day prior to the standoff, he was due in court for a hearing on a menacing case in which he allegedly fired a gun at neighbors.
 Dykes had cleared a path on his property for school buses to take, and he had started speaking to Charles Poland weeks prior to the incident.

 Aftermath

-The following week, Dr. Phil interviewed Gilman and his mother.
+The following week, on February 14, 2013, Dr. Phil interviewed Gilman and his mother, Jennifer Kirkland, who had been raising Gilman since he was three years old; Gilman had earlier been raised in the Dale County, Alabama foster care system due to Kirkland's substance abuse issues.
 On February 26, the bunker where Dykes held him captive was demolished by officials, who stated that it posed "a biological risk".
-Gilman was later adopted by local Reverend Brandon Turner in 2016 and his name was changed to Ethan Turner, and was reported to be attending elementary school in 2019.
+Soon after, Kirkland returned to substance abuse, leading to Gilman being raised by his grandmother, then by his 18-year-old brother when the grandmother died, until being adopted by the Turners – a local minister and his wife who had met then-toddler Gilman during his first round of foster care.
+As of February 2019, just days after the sixth anniversary of the end of the bunker crisis, the family was living in Dothan, Alabama, where the newly-turned 12-year-old Gilman (now Ethan Turner) was in fifth grade at a local elementary school.

 Alabama Code Title 13A.
 Criminal Code § 13A-7-4.2, known as the Charles "Chuck" Poland, Jr. Act, forbids trespass onto a school bus.
 It was named for Charles Poland, Jr., the school bus driver killed by Dykes.
 The act was signed into law by Governor Robert J. Bentley in June 2013.